-On October 11, 2006, (a) we, K. Hovnanian Enterprises, Inc. ("K. Hovnanian") and certain of our subsidiaries as guarantors entered into a Credit Agreement (the "Credit Agreement") with Citicorp USA, Inc., as administrative agent and issuing bank, the lenders from time to time party thereto, and The Bank of New York, as paying agent, and (b) K. Hovnanian entered into an Agreement for Letter of Credit (the "LC Agreement") with Citibank, N.A ("Citibank").
+On October 11, 2006, (a) we, K. Hovnanian and certain of our subsidiaries as guarantors entered into a Credit Agreement (the "Credit Agreement") with Citicorp USA, Inc., as administrative agent and issuing bank, the lenders from time to time party thereto, and The Bank of New York, as paying agent, and (b) K. Hovnanian entered into an Agreement for Letter of Credit (the "LC Agreement") with Citibank, N.A ("Citibank").
 Under the Credit Agreement, K. Hovnanian has the right to borrow and to obtain the issuance, renewal, extension and increase of a letter of credit (the "Security Letter of Credit") up to an aggregate availability of \$125 million.
 On November 14, 2006, per the accordion feature provided for in the Credit Agreement, the aggregate commitments under the Credit Agreement were increased to \$250 million.
 The Security Letter of Credit will serve as security for any letters of credit that may be issued under the LC Agreement.
 Under the LC Agreement, K. Hovnanian may request Citibank to issue letters of credit up to the aggregate maximum amount of the Security Letter of Credit.
-Loans under the Credit Agreement will bear interest at various rates based on (1) an alternate base rate determined by reference to the higher of (a) Citibank's base rate and (b) the federal funds rate plus $\frac{1}{2}\%$ or (2) a LIBOR-based rate for a one day, one or two week, or one, two, three or six month interest period as selected by K. Hovnanian.
+Loans under the Credit Agreement will bear interest at various rates based on (1) an alternate base rate determined by reference to the higher of (a) Citibank's base rate and (b) the federal funds rate plus $^{1}/{2}\%$ or (2) a LIBOR-based rate for a one day, one or two week, or one, two, three or six month interest period as selected by K. Hovnanian.

 The Credit Agreement has covenants that restrict Hovnanian and certain of its subsidiaries', including K. Hovnanian's, ability to grant liens and enter into consolidations, mergers and transfers of all or substantially all of their respective assets.
 The Credit Agreement contains events of default which would permit the lenders to accelerate the loans if not cured within applicable grace periods, including the failure to make timely payments under the Credit Agreement or other material indebtedness, the failure to satisfy covenants and specified events of bankruptcy and insolvency.
 Borrowings under the Credit Agreement may be used for general corporate purposes.
-As of January 31, 2007 and October 31, 2006, the outstanding balance under the Credit Agreement was zero, excluding letters of credit of \$242.1 million and \$123.6 million, respectively.
-As of January 31, 2007, we were in compliance with our loan covenants.
+As of April 30, 2007 and October 31, 2006, the outstanding balance under the Credit Agreement was zero, excluding letters of credit of \$250.0 million and \$123.6 million, respectively.
+As of April 30, 2007, we were in compliance with our loan covenants.

-Our amended secured mortgage loan warehouse agreement with a group of banks, which is a short-term borrowing facility, provides up to \$200 million through November 9, 2007.
-Interest is payable monthly at the LIBOR Rate plus 1.0%.
+Our amended secured mortgage loan warehouse agreement with a group of banks, which is a short-term borrowing facility, provides up to \$150 million through March 13, 2008.
+Interest is payable monthly at the LIBOR Rate plus 0.9%.
 The loan is repaid when we sell the underlying mortgage loans to permanent investors.
-We also have a commercial paper facility which was amended on September 29, 2006.
-Pursuant to the amended agreement, the commercial paper facility amount increased from \$100 million to \$150 million.
-The facility expires on April 20, 2007 and interest is payable monthly at the LIBOR Rate plus 0.40%.
-We believe that we will be able to extend this facility beyond April 2007 or negotiate a replacement facility, but there can be no assurance of such extension or replacement facility.
-As of January 31, 2007 and October 31, 2006, borrowings under both agreements were \$153.4 million and \$270.2 million, respectively.
+We also have a commercial paper facility in the amount of \$150 million.
+The facility expires on April 18, 2008 and interest is payable monthly at the LIBOR Rate plus 0.40%.
+We believe that we will be able to extend the facilities beyond their current expiration dates or negotiate replacement facilities, but there can be no assurance of such extension or replacement facilities.
+As of April 30, 2007 and October 31, 2006, borrowings under both agreements were \$121.8 million and \$270.2 million, respectively.
+The agreements require K. Hovnanian American Mortgage, LLC to satisfy and maintain specified financial ratios and other financial condition tests.
+As of April 30, 2007, we were in compliance with the covenants of these agreements.